Keksuccino/docs_fancymenu/docs/panoramas.md

         └── panorama_5.png
 ```

-The six face images must be PNG files with the exact names shown above.
+The six face images must be PNG files with the exact names shown above, and all six must have identical dimensions.
 File-name case can matter on some operating systems.

 Add an optional `overlay.png` beside `properties.txt` for a vignette or other full-panorama overlay.